RaviStimphil/FleetOrganizer/README.md

 # FleetOrganizer
-Using heaps to help organize nodes in a binary tree.
+This program makes use of heaps to orgranize the placement of a binary tree.